 Why Bees are Dying

-Entomologists are currently studying the reasons behind the enormous bee die-off happening worldwide.
-Beekeepers across the United States lost 45.5% of their managed honey bee colonies from April 2020 to April 2021, according to preliminary results of the 15th annual nationwide survey conducted by the nonprofit Bee Informed Partnership.
+Entomologists are currently studying the reasons behind the high rate of bee die-off happening worldwide.
+Beekeepers across the United States lost 48.2% of their managed honey bee colonies from April 2022 to April 2023, according to preliminary results of the 17th annual nationwide survey conducted by the nonprofit Bee Informed Partnership.
+Although the total number of honey bee colonies in the country has remained relatively stable over the last 20 years (~2.6 million colonies according to the USDA NASS Honey Reports), loss rates remain high, indicating that beekeepers are under substantial pressure to recover from losses by creating new colonies every year.

 What is a Colony Collapse Disorder (CCD)?